-ShopKeep was co-founded by Jason Richelson, co-founder of several retail stores in Brooklyn and New York City, and David Olk, former Director of M&A at IAC.
+ShopKeep was co-founded by Jason Richelson, co-founder of several retail stores in Brooklyn and New York City, and Amy Bennett out of their wine store in Brooklyn in the fall of 2008 after their point of sale software crashed for the last time.
+David Olk, former Director of M&A at IAC, joined as the third co-founder and COO in July 2011 to help Jason and Amy execute on their vision and raise outside capital, eventually closing the company's first external raise 6 months later in December 2011.
 When Jason's point of sale system in his stores broke down, he decided that there had to be a simpler, smarter solution for small businesses.
 He developed ShopKeep POS as a cloud-based point of sale system to allow a merchants to access data even when they are not in the store.
 He also developed it from the eyes of a retailer and used his expertise to create a user interface that is intuitive to the merchants and the cashiers that stand behind the counter.
 Jason hired Bill Walton as the original system architect and engineer to build the ShopKeep Platform in October 2008.